Carl-Haines/AnalogueEnsemble/README.md

 # AnalogueEnsemble
-Analogue Enseble forecast code for predicting geomagnetic activity in the aaH index.
+Analogue Ensemble forecast code for predicting geomagnetic activity in the aaH index.